-Hazards and Hazardous Materials Less than Significant Potentially with Less than Significant Mitigation Significant Impact Incorporated Impact No Impact Would the project: a.
+8 Hazards and Haz ardo us Mai terials Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: a.
 Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? b.
-Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? c.
-Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within 0.25 mile of an existing or proposed school? d.
+Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
+C. Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within 0.25 mile of an existing or proposed school? d.
 Be located on a site that is included on a list of hazardous material sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? e.
-For a project located in an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? f.
+For a project located in an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? • f.
 For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area?

 Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact g.
 Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? h.
-Expose people or structures to a significant risk of loss, injury, or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands? П ·
+Expose people or structures to a significant risk of loss, injury, or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?

-The following databases compiled pursuant to Government Code Section 65962.5 were checked on August 1, 2018 for known hazardous materials contamination at the project site.
+The following databases compiled pursuant to Government Code Section 65962.5 were checked on August 15, 2018 for known hazardous materials contamination at the project site.

-- United States Environmental Protection Agency - Comprehensive Environmental Response, Compensation, and Liability Information System / Superfund Enterprise Management System / Envirofacts database search - State Water Resources Control Board (SWRCB) - GeoTracker search for leaking underground storage tanks (LUST) and other Cleanup Sites - California Department of Toxic Substances Control (DTSC) - EnviroStor search for hazardous facilities or known contamination sites - Cortese list of Hazardous Waste and Substances Sites - Cleanup Site and Hazardous Waste Facilities Database
+- United States Environmental Protection Agency - Comprehensive Environmental Response, Compensation, and Liability Information System / Superfund Enterprise Management System / Envirofacts database search - State Water Resources Control Board (SWRCB) - GeoTracker search for leaking underground storage tanks (LUST) and other Cleanup Sites - California Department of Toxic Substances Control (DTSC) - EnviroStor search for hazardous facilities or known contamination sites

 The project site is not located on a known hazardous or contaminated site.
-The nearest listed site is located approximately 0.25-mile northwest of the project site on Wilton Place and is a case of gasoline contamination that was opened in 2016 and has been undergoing verification monitoring since January 2018 (SWRCB 2018).
+The nearest listed site is Vishay Techno, located approximately 525 feet southeast of the project site.
+The Vishay Techno site was listed as a voluntary cleanup site due to electronic manufacturing and maintenance contamination that resulted in elevated volatile organic compound (VOC) levels in the soils.
+This case was certified in 2009 with a groundwater well decommissioning (DTSC 2009).
 Given the results of the database search and the fact that no ground disturbance is proposed, no impact related to the release of hazardous materials associated with soil or groundwater contamination would occur.

-The proposed project involves the licensing of a commercial cannabis business that would involve cannabis cultivation, distribution, manufacturing, and retailing.
-Hazardous material impacts specific to each license are discussed below.
+The proposed project involves the licensing of a commercial cannabis business that would involve indoor cultivation, distribution, and retailing.
+Hazardous materials impacts specific to each license are discussed below.